qmarsala/automator/README.md

 +a,b+
 ```
 this will require your functions to provide all data points to be used in the click action.
-if you provide values, they will be the values of the context passed to your function calls, and serve as default click data.
+If you provide values in the command, they will be the values of the context's clickArgs passed to your function calls, and serve as default click data.
 This can be useful when you want to dynamically wait before clicking a known location.
 Or when you want to wait a known amount of time before clicking a dynamic location.
 example:
 waiting dynamic time for known click